 I have described how I like to have my PBGV's looking, but - a PBGV who is not going to be showed "next week" can easily be groomed/trimmet short all over in the summertime, more easy to deal with - no dirt no felt or seeds and not too warm.

-If your dog has a lot of under-wool it is combed with a under-wool -knife, do not take it all - it keeps the heat out and the warmth in - depending on your climat.
+If your dog has a lot of under-wool it is combed with a tool like the one to the left at the picture below.
+Do not take it all - it keeps the heat out and the warmth in - depending on your climat.

 some PBGV's have a lot of under-wool, some not much !

-Left: Alto here 10½ yrs old, I mostly use the trm-knife and scissors on him now,
+Left: Alto here 10½ yrs old, I mostly use the scissors on him now,

 as he is not shown any more.
 Right: Rosa in new fine show coat !